ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/01-course-tools.md

 According to the docs:
 > In order to install the Remote-WSL extension, you will need the 1.35 May release version or later of VS Code.
 We do not recommend using WSL in VS Code without the Remote-WSL extension as you will lose support for auto-complete, debugging, linting, etc. Fun fact: this WSL extension is installed in $HOME/.vscode/extensions (enter the command ls $HOME\.vscode\extensions\ in PowerShell).

-Now you can open Windows Terminal and type:
+Now you can open Windows Terminal or PowerShell and type:

 ```bash
 code .